fluidly/pairing-exercise-ui-old/README.md

 This is a pairing exercise for prospective front-end developers.

-The aim is to create a responsive table similar to the design here: https://app.zeplin.io/project/5c3cda3a252fd04bafbdf3c2/screen/5c3dba5b7324790e48f86570.
+The aim is to create a responsive table similar to the screenshot in this repo (portfolio_ui.png)

-The candidate can guide the exercise and do as much as is feasible within the time limit (45mins-1hr).
+The candidate can guide the exercise and do as much as is feasible within the time limit (~40-45 mins).

 How to run:

 - Create a new branch
-- Run `yarn server`
-- In a separate process, run `yarn start`
+- Run `yarn start` or `npm start`
 - Go to `http://localhost:3000` to view the basic hello world app
 - Work from the `./src` folder in this directory
 - At the end of the test, commit candidate's code and push to GitHub